Aadv1k/gdoc.vim/README.md

 ## Usage

 > This plugin creates a file called `.gdoc` which is placed in a folder you can specify via `g:gdoc_file_path` by default it is made in every directory you execute `:Gdoc write`.
->
 > `.gdoc` is used to keep track of the local files and their documents(ids).
 It does so using the following format `{full_file_path} -> {file_id}\n`

 ### `:Gdoc write`

-This essentially creates a new google document with the current file name, and appends some extra info to `.gdoc` in the local directory which will later be used by other functions.
-It does so using the following scheme `{file_name.[extension]} -> {document_id}`
+Creates a new google document with the same filename and contents as your local file and saves it in `.gdoc` to be used by other functions

-### `:Gdoc sync` (kinda)
+### `:Gdoc sync`

-This accesses the document associated with that particular filename using `.gdoc`, it then formats a request that first clears the entire document, and writes your current file contents in it.
+re-write the content of the google document associated with your local file.

+### `:Gdoc sync-doc`

+re-write the content of the **local file** with its associated **google document**

 ### `:Gdoc rm`

-Delete the document associated with the file from google drive.
+Delete the google document associated with the local file from google drive.

 ## Screenshots